The United Nations Office for Project Services (UNOPS)

 We are thinking about making the garden with this water [from the cisterns] that we will have for irrigation.
 What we plant the most here is tomatoes and bell peppers.

-The rainwater harvesting and storage systems are improving the health, wellbeing and livelihoods of many families – putting them out of harm's way of waterborne diseases and helping build resilience to more frequent extreme droughts and heatwaves.
+The rainwater harvesting and storage systems are improving the health, wellbeing and livelihoods of many families – helping them build resilience to more frequent extreme droughts and heatwaves.

 The construction of 75 rainwater harvesting and storage systems in north Argentina is one component under a 7-year $356 million project implemented by UNOPS with the government of Argentina.
 The project, ‘Improving Federal Infrastructure for Sustainable Development’, includes the improvement, renovation, reconstruction and enhancement of public spaces and urban infrastructure and supporting the response to the national health emergency among others.